-However, you may trick yourself into thinking you’re doing good due to a charitable foundation Coca-Cola or you have created.
+However, you may trick yourself into thinking you're doing good due to a charitable foundation Coca-Cola or you have created.
 You can tell yourself the means justify the ends in order to take care of your family.
-But deep down, you know that greed is what’s driving you to get more people hooked on sugar.
-The same goes for working at Juul and the tobacco companies.
+But deep down, you know that greed is what's driving you to get more people hooked on sugar.
+The same goes for working at tobacco companies and maybe some social media companies too.

 At the end of the day, you want to feel good about the product or service your company is producing.
 Once you've accumulated enough capital to cover your core living expenses, it's worth trying to switch jobs if you don't feel proud of what you do.

 Once the Global Financial Crisis hit, I no longer felt good about working in finance.
 Even though my job had nothing to do with the housing crisis since I worked in international equities, it still felt bad to be part of the system.